 Fortunately, most mods come with a low power setting and can be used with a range of different resistances.
 The Aspire Glint mod, for example, has a wattage range of 1-50 watts and can be used with any 510 tank, while the Innokin Kroma-R kit goes as low as 6 watts and can support coil resistance range all the way up to 3.5Ω.

 2. Switch to vape pens and pods

 Many vape pens and pods work at a lower wattage range and, as such, are far more efficient on the juice than other devices.
 The trick here is to choose a device with a fairly low power output.

 Vaporesso Xros devices, such as the Xros 3 are a good option here.
 Coming with a wattage output of 11 watts, it is very economical with e-liquid but also provides a great flavour.
-Alternatively, consider the Innokin GO s, which comes with an output of 13 watts but still provides a satisfying throat hit.
+Alternatively, consider the Innokin GO s, which comes with an output of 13 watts but still provides a satisfying throat hit, and the Caliburn A2.